tomas-teijeiro/programming_4ai/README.md

 ## Session 6: Customizing Keras
  - Keras tuning with JAX.
 Progressive disclosure of complexity.
 How things fit with what we saw in the previous session.

+   ★ Create custom Layers, Metrics and Losses.
-   ★ Customizing what happens in fit(): train_step, compute_loss_and_updates, etc.

-   ★ Customizing the loss function.
+   ★ Customizing what happens in fit(): train_step, compute_loss_and_updates.
+More advanced customization of the loss function.
 Standard data-oriented interface vs. more complex cases (requiring access to the model).

    ★ Callbacks.

-## Session 7: Distributed training
+## Session 7: Leveraging on existing models
- - Distributed training.
-SIMD model, data parallelization.
-Data sharding.

-   ★ Distributed training with Keras.
-Some specificities of JAX, TF and Pytorch.

-## Session 8: MLOps
- - Motivation: Up to now most practical tasks in AI are related to data preparation and model development.
+ - Up to now most practical tasks in AI are related to data preparation and model development.
 However, it is more and more frequent to use existing models (specifically foundational LLMs) and integrate them into a custom pipeline.
- - Explain foundation models, fine tuning, etc. Huggingface.

-   ★ How to install DeepSeek locally.
+   ★ How to install DeepSeek locally and query it programmatically.

+   ★ Transfer learning and fine tuning in Keras.

- - Domain-specific models: Example of MediTron from EPFL.
+   ★ Embeddings.
+General embeddings vs. domain-specific ones: Example of MediTron from EPFL.

-   ★ Install and query MediTron locally.

-## Session 9: Structured Generation
+## Session 8: Structured Generation
  - Structured Generation on LLMs.
 Motivation, what it is, benefits.

    ★ Tutorial on structured generation.